morellam-dev/cse-1322-programming-2/src/module_5/lab_5a/_Lab 5A - ArrayList and Linked List.md

 ### Objectives

-To write a program using an ArrayList and a Linked List.
+To write a program using an Array List and a Linked List.

 ### Problem Statement